GENG5507 Risk, Reliability and Safety

 - enrolment in the Master of Professional Engineering

 the Master of Business and Engineering Asset Management

 the Master of Information Technology

-the Master of Engineering in Oil and Gas; for pre-2012 courses: MATH1010 Calculus and Linear Algebra
+the Master of Renewable and Future Energy; for pre-2012 courses: MATH1010 Calculus and Linear Algebra

 MATH1020 Calculus, Statistics and Probability